Previous Post: Hiking Sri Lanka’s Knuckles – To Meemure and Corbett Gap

 We were out of our hotel in Nuwara Eliya and on the road by 7:00 a.m. the next morning.
 Our destination for the day: the hill station of Ella about 60 kilometers to the south-east with one major diversion – a short hike in Horton Plains National Park.

 The early start would hopefully allow us to get to the viewpoint at World’s End in the park before the clouds started rolling in from the south and hid the spectacular views.
 We gained a bit of altitude as the switchback took us up to the plateau.
-Down below the mist hung in the valley and created an enchanting scene.
+The mist hung in the valley and created an enchanting scene.

 Following regional highway B582 to Pattipola, we then continued on toward Horton Plains National Park entrance.
 There was another surprise – looking west over the valley I spotted Sri Pada‘s distinctive profile on the horizon.
 Total distance – about 35 kilometers!
 Sri Pada’s 2,243 m (7,359 ft) height and the lack of any other peaks of similar size nearby means it really stands out!

 Two evenings before we had climbed up the pilgrimage mountain with thousands of Sri Lankan Buddhists keen to get close to what believers say is a sacred footprint left by the Buddha on one of his three legendary visits to the island.
 Sri Pada would also be given the name Adam’s Peak by visiting Arab traders to fit with their Muslim stories.

 Well, there it was and here we were – looking at it from the Horton Plains!

 On to the park, still named after a British governor of Ceylon from the 1830’s.
 (The Sinhala name for the area is Maha Eliya.)
 We would spend the next three hours on an easy circular hike that would take us past the three main attractions.
 The sign below lists them.